mikemand/pagination/README.md

  * `always_show`: Set to `true` to always show the paginator, even if there are no pages.
 Default: `false`.
  * `show_first_last`: Set to `true` to show First/Last page links.
 Default: `false`.
  * `align_simple`: Set to `true` to align the simple paginator links to the sides.
 Default: `false`.
  * `classes`: Set the sliding paginator's classes.
 For example, to center the paginator: `pagination pagination-centered`.
-See: [http://twitter.github.io/bootstrap/components.html#pagination].
+See: [Twitter Bootstrap Pagination Docs](http://twitter.github.io/bootstrap/components.html#pagination).
 Default: `pagination`.

 ###Language